mo-na33m/Using-Excel/README.md

 For this project I show the filtering and cleansing of the data before using this to produce pivot tabels.
 I then create the charts to visually showcase what I have found.

-For the Carinventory Project I have to first tranfer the Text file into excel then preocess the data further with the use of filtering and cleansing.
-I then create pivot tables and charts to show a specfic insight to a certian catorgory.
-For this case it would be the miles in the models of the car.
+For the Car inventory Project I have to first tranfer the data in Text file into excel format.
+Then preocess the data further with the use of filtering and cleansing using different codes i.e IFs, VLOOKUP.
+I then create pivot tables and charts to show a specfic insight to a certain catorgory.
+For this case it would be the miles of  the car.